Conformal gravity: light deflection revisited and the galactic rotation curve failure: Symmetries, Superpotential, and Conserved Quantities

-By stating that two solutions are {\it physically accessible} from each other, we intend that the two solutions induce the same metric at infinity; it follows that conserved quantities can be defined, they are guaranteed to be finite, and they are independent of the divergences that may be added to the action.
-As we shall show in the next Section, the validity of this argument will imply that either $\ga=0$ or the solution $\ga\ne 0$ is not physically accessible from any other solution.
+So we say that two solutions are {\it physically accessible} one to the other if they induce the same metric at infinity, so that conserved quantities can be defined, they are guaranteed to be finite, they are independent of the divergences that may be added to the action.
+As we shall show in the next Section, this is what will allow to argue that either $\ga=0$ or the solution is not physically accessible.

 }